boldbi/boldbi-kubernetes/docs/upgrade.md

        bing_map_enable
       </td>
       <td>
-       If you are using Bing Map widget please ignore this argument </br>
+       If you are not using Bing Map widget please ignore this argument </br>
       </td>
     </tr>
 </table>